Covington Papermakers: History

 On March 3, 1914, at a meeting in Lynchburg, Virginia, discussions began for the formulation of a six–team Class D level baseball league in the Virginia region.
 The league teams were tentatively slated to be based in the Virginia cities of Lynchburg, Danville, Charlottesville, Clifton Forge, Staunton and Covington, with a salary limit of $800 (per team) monthly.
-Lynchburg, was hesitant to commit because of a previous $700 lien on its territory, a result of a previous team in the Virginia League.
-The league was then formed at a March 12, 1914 meeting, without Danville and Lynchburg franchises.
+Lynchburg was hesitant to commit because of a previous $700 lien on its territory, a result of a previous team in the Virginia League.
+The league was then formed at a March 12, 1914, meeting, without Danville and Lynchburg franchises.
 B.F.
 Donovan, of Clifton Forge, was elected league president.
 D. R. Ellis, of Covington, was elected as vice-president.

-Minor league baseball began in Covington, Virginia in 1914.
-The Covington "Papermakers" became charter members of the four–team Class D level Virginia Mountain League.
+Minor league baseball began in Covington, Virginia in 1914, when the Covington "Papermakers" became charter members of the four–team Class D level Virginia Mountain League.
 The Covington Papermakers were joined by the Charlottesville Tuckahoes, Clifton Forge Railroaders and Staunton/Harrisonburg Lunatics in the 1914 league play.
 The league schedule began play on May 14, 1914.

 The Covington, Virginia use of the "Papermakers" moniker corresponds to local industry and manufacturing.
 Covington is the longtime home to the WestRock Company, which has been operating in the city since 1899, producing paper related products.

 On opening day, May 14, 1914, Covington players Krieling and Ellis both hit home runs to lead the Papermakers to a 7–6 win over Clifton Forge.
 1,500 fans were in attendance at Covington.

 On June 26, 1914, the Covington Papermakers announced that Frank Moore was let go as the team's manager.
 The move was made as the team was faced with numerous injuries and with a 12–man roster limit, the team directors felt that the franchise could not financially afford a nonplaying manager.
 Third baseman Nick Carver was named as the new player/manager.